Sale is Ending soon!

 Which green teas create which brew colors?

-As a rule, most green tea products result in green- or yellow-colored liquid.
+As a rule, most green tea products result in a green or yellow-colored liquid.
 The most popular green tea in Japan is Sencha.
 Its leaves are a bright green before brewing, but the resulting drink after steeping is usually yellow or light green.
 Another popular Japanese green tea is Gyokuro.
-It is one of the highest quality green teas out there, and it also produces a yellow drink.
+It is one of the highest-quality green teas out there, and it also produces a yellow drink.

-On the other hand, powder green teas like Konacha and Matcha create vivid green drinks.
+On the other hand, powdered green teas like Konacha and Matcha create vivid green drinks.
 One must not be mistaken for the other.
-The difference between the two is that Konacha works like a regular tea while Matcha is more of a powder drink mix.
+The difference between the two is that Konacha works like regular tea, while Matcha is more of a powder drink mix.
 Konacha may be in powder form, but it is not left in the water after brewing.

 Hojicha is another Japanese green tea.
 It is considered quite medicinal, serving as an effective remedy for stomach and digestion issues.
 Notably, it always turns the water brown after steeping.